-We developed our Plan for a Walkable Melbourne in response to the government discussion paper Melbourne Let's Talk About the Future.
-The Plan for a Walkable Melbourne sets out a range of measures that could create a walking city.
-For more information see our news item and media release.
+We developed our Plan for a Walkable Melbourne in response to the previous government's discussion paper Melbourne Let's Talk About the Future.
+Our Plan sets out a range of measures that could create a walking city.
+For more information see our media release.

 Victoria Walks is: